Multivariate subjective fiducial inference: Determining the strengths of subjective fiducial probabilities

-and $\lambda$ is a member of the set $\Lambda$ defined below equation~(\ref{equ23}).
-The probability $\lambda$ that would be assigned both to this latter event when we are in step~1 of the data generating algorithm in Assumption~1, and to the event $R(\lambda)$ before the ball is drawn out of the urn, would usually be classified as an objective probability.
-As a consequence it would usually be the case that the similarity
+To make a comparison with this event, let us consider the event of the primary r.v.\ $\Gamma$ being less than $\gamma(\lambda)$, where $\gamma(\lambda)$ is defined by: in which the density $f_\Gamma (\gamma)$ is defined as in Assumption~1 and the value $\lambda$ is a member of the set $\Lambda$ defined immediately below equation~(\ref{equ23}).
+The probability $\lambda$ that would be assigned both to this latter event $\{\Gamma < \gamma(\lambda)\}$ when we are in step~1 of the data generating algorithm in Assumption~1, and to the event $R(\lambda)$ before the ball is drawn out of the urn, would usually be classified as an objective probability.
+As a consequence it would usually be the case that the similarity:

 is regarded as being very high, and hence, the probability $\lambda$ of the event $\{\Gamma < \gamma(\lambda)\}$ is considered as being very strong.